josheryn/textexpander-typing-game/README.md

 3. **Local Testing**: Before deploying, test the build process locally with `npm run build` to ensure it completes successfully.

 4. **Path Issues**: Ensure all asset paths in the application use relative paths (starting with `./`) rather than absolute paths (starting with `/`).

+For detailed information about the database setup, configuration, and usage, please refer to the [README.database.md](README.database.md) file.

 ## License